24/7 Service Call

 How did we achieve this Fifty Percent Energy Reduction?

-The site is a typical suburban shopping center, with two key or anchor tenants and a selection of Specialty shops.
-The center also and a selection of eateries.
+The site is a typical suburban shopping centre, with two key or anchor tenants and a selection of Specialty shops.
+The centre also and a selection of eateries.
 The Site was circa 10,000 square meters in area, so not huge.

-The energy consumed was nearly double of that of a comparable site and our client wanted o know why.
+The energy consumed was nearly double that of a comparable site, and our client wanted o know why

-we made our case and offered an audit of the mechanical services and build an asset register of the same while we are there.
-We are inspecting and checking these items, so why not be more though and delver more “bang for your buck”.
+We made our case and offered an audit of the mechanical services and built an asset register of the same while we were there.
+We are inspecting and checking these items, so why not be more though and deliver more “bang for your buck”.

 We effectively recommissioned the Building Management System.

-There were some faults, but there were no BMS faults which would warrant such a large energy reduction as turning the auto / off / Manual switches back to Auto to make the site run 12 hours per day instead of 24 hours per day.
+There were some faults, but there were no BMS faults that would warrant such a large energy reduction as turning the auto / off / Manual switches back to Auto to make the site run 12 hours per day instead of 24 hours per day

-There was still other works to complete and we returned to site the next day to do further checks and continue with the mechanical services and maintenance audit, and, the mechanical services asset register.
+There were still other work to complete, and we returned to the site the next day to do further checks and continue with the mechanical services and maintenance audit and, the mechanical services asset register.

-We contacted the mechanical service vendor for comment and their input into the what we had found.
+We contacted the mechanical services vendor for comment and their input into what we had found.
 The attitude was not entirely helpful.

 ( FYI – moving forward, we did not bid or even request to bid on the mechanical services for this site)

-(Those of you whom are reading this and have technical knowledge, please remember, this site had a Preventative Maintenance Agreement with a Mechanical Services provider with a monthly attendance for at least 8 hours.)
+(Those of you who are reading this and have technical knowledge, please remember this site had a Preventative Maintenance Agreement with a Mechanical Services provider with a monthly attendance for at least 8 hours).